Theultimatehackerman/script.md/x.md

 **Afi0:** Exactly.
 That's Kolmogorov complexity, right?
 You brought that up.

 **2K²:** Yeah!
-So Kolmogorov complexity is basically;what's the shortest possible description of something?
+So Kolmogorov complexity is basically; what's the shortest possible description of something?
 If you could compress all your hacking knowledge into its purest, most concise form, what would it look like?

 **Afi0:** One insight.
 One way of seeing.
 Not a thousand techniques.